polterguy/polterguy.github.io/documentation/magic.signals/index.md

 * [Super Signals - DZone](https://dzone.com/articles/super-signals-in-aspnet-core)
 * [Super Scalable Software Systems](https://dzone.com/articles/the-http-protocol-and-super-scalable-software-syst)

-The above is made possible by always having a YALOA, allowing us to invoke methods in classes to the caller, through a _"magic string"_, which references a type, in a dictionary, where the string is its key, and the types are dynamically loaded during startup of your AppDomain.
+The above is made possible by always having a YALOA, allowing us to invoke methods in classes through a _"magic string"_, which references a type in a dictionary, where the string is its key, and the types are dynamically loaded during startup of your AppDomain.
 Imagine the following code.

 ```csharp
 [Slot(Name = "foo.bar")]